Perspective | Florida is full of invasive species. They’re coming for the rest of us.

 Consider the Brazilian peppertree, an attractive shrub with bright red berries that generally grows to ornamental-type heights.
 That was its purpose when it was first brought to the state in the 1800s: Northerners planted it in their yards, calling it Christmas-berry.
 In time, the shrub “escaped cultivation,” to use botanists’ goofily dramatic phrase.
 It is now the most widespread nonnative plant in Florida.

-In my time doing lands management work on preserves around the state, I’d encounter old farm fields that had become vast thickets of peppertree, its toxic berries suppressing all the species that might otherwise compete.
+In my time doing land management work on preserves around the state, I’d encounter old farm fields that had become vast thickets of peppertree, its toxic berries suppressing all the species that might otherwise compete.
 The prescribed fires that we used to control other invasive species wouldn’t kill it; herbicide barely made a dent.
 Sometimes, the best option is just to keep it from taking root anyplace else.

 That’s a tall order, because climate change is pouring rocket fuel on the situation that globalization created.
 A 2019 paper modeled the possible dispersal of Brazilian peppertree under different climate scenarios.
 It projected a range that could spread from South Carolina clear over to Central Texas, a vast swath of the country.
 Yearly freezes should be keeping the shrub at bay, but with milder winters in the forecast, the invasion is proceeding apace.
 The shrub has already made a few successful forays up the Eastern Seaboard into Georgia.